 The Secretary shall appoint a Coordinator who shall, in consultation with the Secretary, establish, in conjunction with other governmental agencies and private employers, job-counseling, job-placement programs and provide information on money management and relevant government programs such as social security, Veterans' Administration benefits, public assistance and medical assistance.
 The Coordinator, in consultation with the Secretary, shall promulgate rules and regulations regarding the eligibility of persons for participation in programs under this chapter; establish contacts as necessary with nonprofit agencies and/or organizations, and with the private sector to conduct service programs; and carry out such other duties as the Secretary deems necessary.
 The Secretary shall employ such additional staff as required to carry out this chapter, within the limits of the funds appropriated therefor.

 The Coordinator shall coordinate contact with, and referrals to, programs applicable to displaced homemakers which shall include:

 (1) Job counseling by professionals and peers specifically designed for a person entering the job market after a number of years as a homemaker;

 a.
 Training programs for available jobs in the public and private sectors taking into account the skills and job experiences of a homemaker, and developed by working with public and private employers;

 b.
 Assistance in locating available employment for displaced homemakers, some of whom could be employed in existing job training and placement programs; and

 c.
-Utilization of the services of the Office of Management and Budget, which shall cooperate with the Department in locating employment opportunities;
+Utilization of the services of the Department of Human Resources, which shall cooperate with the Department in locating employment opportunities;